 Someone walks up to you and says, “Hello.
 My Name is Admin.”

-Now picture that same party where “Admin” naively walks up to a hacker.
-Not only would the hacker not find the name to be absurd, the name would be absolutely intriguing.
+Now picture that same party where someone named “Admin” naively walks up to a hacker.
+The hacker wouldn’t find the name to be absurd.
+Instead, they’d find it to be absolutely intriguing.
 “Tell me more,” the hacker would say, leaning in with his undivided attention.

-In reality, Admin is not a real name (hopefully), but it is used ridiculously often as a username to log into a website… especially a WordPress website.
+In reality, “Admin” is not a real name, but it’s used ridiculously often as a username to log into a website… especially a WordPress site.

 How could you possibly have known that he went straight to his computer after the party, found your website and hacked into it while you were sleeping?
 Sadly, you woke up the next day and still knew nothing about it.